sensemore/SMCom/README.md

 ## API for Python

 We provide pip package to download easily on Linux and Windows platforms.
+- Python 3.6-3.9+ versions are supported for Linux, also g++ compiler is required to build the package
+- Python 3.7+ and Python 3.9+ versions are supported for Windows

 ```bash
 pip install SMComPy